 Slick marketing will tell you that the more expensive the piece, the more luxurious it is.
 Many assume that 18ct gold is automatically “better” due to its higher price and perceived exclusivity.
 It can be, but this is not always the case.

 Want quick answers?
 Here are my responses to the 4 most frequently asked questions.
-If you’d like to learn more, scroll down further for a more detailed comparison.
+If you’d like to learn more, scroll down for a more detailed comparison.

 What is the difference between 9ct and 18ct gold?